Enterprise Hardware · DDR Trends

 The Numbers Behind the Flood

-As these servers are decommissioned, the DDR4 modules must go somewhere.
-Unlike CPUs, memory modules are commodities—their value is determined almost entirely by specification and working condition.
+As these servers are decommissioned and replaced with DDR5-based systems, the DDR4 modules must go somewhere.
+Unlike CPUs, which can be individually tested and resold, memory modules are commodities—their value is determined almost entirely by specification (capacity, speed, ECC rating) and working condition.

 32GB DDR4-3200 ECC RDIMM$95–$115$32–$42−63%